 Our client eventually received $800,000.00 to settle the claim, close to the original amount of their loan.

 One type of fraud often leads to another.
 Because fraud, on the face of it, can often be easily detected, the perpetrators must commit another fraud to cover the first.

-It is common for an entire range of fraud to be committed by one individual, a husband and wife, or friends conspiring together to defeat pursuit of a judgment.
+It is common for an entire range of fraud to be committed by one individual, business associates, a husband and wife, or friends conspiring together to defeat pursuit of a judgment.